One of the current leading Latin American conductors in the United States, Andres Lopera has led orchestras throughout the Americas for over a decade.

 Mr. Newton received his BFA from the State University of New York at Buffalo and his Master of Music degree from the New England Conservatory of Music where he studied with Sherman Walt, former principal bassoonist of the Boston Symphony Orchestra.

-Miles Salerni will be starting the position of Principal Percussion with the Pennsylvania Ballet Orchestra in Philadelphia this fall.
-He is currently a member of The Orchestra Now, a training orchestra comprised of young professional musicians.
-He has also played as an extra percussionist with professional orchestras across the country including the Boston Symphony Orchestra, Pittsburgh Symphony Orchestra, Fort Worth Symphony Orchestra, and Harrisburg Symphony Orchestra.
+This past fall, Miles Salerni began his position as Principal Percussion and Timpani with the Pennsylvania Ballet Orchestra in Philadelphia.
+He has played as an extra percussionist with professional orchestras across the country including the Boston Symphony Orchestra, Pittsburgh Symphony Orchestra, Detroit Symphony Orchestra, Fort Worth Symphony Orchestra, and Harrisburg Symphony Orchestra.
 In the summer of 2016, he was a fellow at the Tanglewood Music Center, and previously attended the Round Top Festival Institute in Texas, and the Castleton Festival in Virginia.
 While getting his Master’s degree at New England Conservatory, he, along with his chamber music group, 4racas, were awarded the NEC Honors Chamber Ensemble Competition.
 He holds degrees from Boston University, New England Conservatory, and Duquesne University, where he primarily studied with Tim Genis, Will Hudgins, and Ed Stephan.

 A native of Los Angeles, California, Ryan Yuré currently makes his home in Boston, Massachusetts.
 Ryan plays both the clarinet and saxophone regularly with the Boston Symphony Orchestra and Boston Pops.
 He has also performed with the Boston Lyric Opera, Boston Ballet, Rhode Island Philharmonic, Rochester Philharmonic, Albany Symphony, Boston Philharmonic, San Antonio Chamber Orchestra, and the New World Symphony, among others.
 He has appeared at the Tanglewood Music Festival, Aspen Music Festival, New Hampshire Music Festival, Bowdoin International Music Festival, Santo Domingo Music Festival, and the Hampden-Sydney Chamber Music Festival.